timwaters/mapwarper/README.md

 ## Installation Dependencies

 Check out the Vagrant section lower down in the readme if you want to get started quickly.
+Also view the lib/vagrant/provision.sh file to see what needs to get installed.

 on Ubuntu 14.04 LTS